 How do you keep clean?

 On a Middle Fork Adventures trip you will quickly find that river camping is a far cry from “roughing-it”.
 We always have two hand-wash stations set up in camp to wash our hands - one near the groover and one near the kitchen.
-We also bring our one-of-a-kind shower system on every trip - just ask and we’ll set it up for you.
-You are going to LOVE taking a HOT shower on the river!!
+We have great strategies for bathing which your trip leader will discuss with you before the trip.

 Do I need to bring a tent?

 No, Middle Fork Adventures provides tents as well as your cot, sleeping pad, sleeping bag, and pillow.
 We strive to have all tents set up before you get to camp so you have a place to change and relax at the end of the day.
 Our tents are 6-person tents, however we assign only two guests to each tent, which means you’ll have plenty of room and will be able to stand all the way up.
 Cots also make sleeping more comfortable and easier to sit up in the morning.
 While some companies charge extra for “deluxe” sleeping accommodation, this comes standard at Middle Fork Adventures as part of our Full Service Trip!